cedadev/datapoint/docs/source/cloud_formats.rst

 =============

-From recent user surveys relating to the Climate Model Intercomparison Project (CMIP6) datasets available via the CEDA Archive, some common issues and barriers to research are reported.
-Research in fields such as Atmospheric Chemistry/Dynamics and Climate Model Development is done by either connecting to JASMIN using remote SSH or downloading entire datasets to local institutions for data analysis.
+From recent user surveys relating to the Climate Model Intercomparison Project (CMIP6) datasets available via the CEDA Archive, some common issues and barriers to research relate to how to find and access the data itself.

+Research is typically undertaken by either connecting to JASMIN using remote SSH to access data, or downloading entire datasets to local institutions for data analysis.
 The download process can take weeks for some datasets, and not all institutions are able to provide remote JASMIN access.
 To give data users alternative ways of accessing data without requiring large downloads of data,